-Bulk storage tanks and bulk cylinder stores should be designed, installed and located in accordance with industry guidance.
-Advice on the use of LPG for heating is given in Section 1.5.
+Bulk storage tanks for LPG should be designed, installed and located in accordance with industry guidance.

 Further guidance on the safe storage of LPG is available from your supplier or the Liquefied Petroleum Gas Association's Code of Practice.

 Piping